Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 To preprocess RGB image and point cloud data before inference of Transporter Network
 ### Part 3: pick and place poses inference
 To inference the pick and place poses of the end effector of the real robot UR5
-### Part 4: trajectory calculation and robot movement contrl
+### Part 4: trajectory calculation and robot movement control
 To convert the obtained pick and place poses into the trajectory of the robot, control the robot to do the pich-and-place task.
 ### Part 5: collect testing data for thesis
 To recording captured images and point cloud data, inference results, robot behaves for thesis.